-4 units, 4 hours lecture (GR) Prerequisite(s): ENGL 201B or ESL 21B or ENGL 264B or ESL 52B or appropriate placement through multiple measures assessment.
+5units, 5 hours lecture (GR)

+Prerequisite(s): ESL 52B ENGL 264B, ESL 21B, or ESOL 52B or appropriate placement through multiple measures assessment.

-Reading and writing expository prose: Critical thinking, identifying logical fallacies, and reasoning inductively and deductively.
-1501.00
+Reading and writing expository prose: Critical thinking, identifying logical fallacies, and reasoning inductively and deductively; reading, writing, study, and information literacy strategies.
+Not open for credit to students who have completed or are currently enrolled in ENGL 001AS.
+1501.00 AA/AS area 4a, 4d